trapcodeio/j2ht/readme.md

 ```

 ## Elements
-For now only few html contents are out of the box. i will add new ones when in the near future.
+For now only few html elements are out of the box. i will add new ones in the near future.
 But adding yours is not difficult.

 if you take a look at the `elements.js` file you can see how default elements are created.